 In 2019, we will work towards ushering a new era of Australian support for Tibet.
 This means ensuring the issues of Tibet and human rights are elevated in Australia’s relationship with China.
 Specifically, we will be asking our parliament to pass new legislation that will push China to open Tibet for Australians and the international community to witness the full scale of its human rights abuses.

 What our leaders do on Tibet over the next few years will depend on how we shape their thinking today.

-Here’s our plan in the lead up to the election in May:
+Here’s what we are doing in the lead up to the election on 18 May:

-1. We are asking the political parties where they stand on Tibet and what they will commit to doing after coming to power.
-We will rate the parties’ policies in an independent scorecard and share it with you.
-Read our questionnaire.
+1. We asked the political parties where they stand on Tibet and what they will commit to doing after coming to power.
+Read their responses here.

 2. We are empowering our community of supporters and Tibetan-Australians across the country to have their say on Tibet.

 We are organising meetings with political candidates in their electorates.

 However, if a meeting could not be arranged or if you don’t enjoy sitting in a meeting, you could take your message to the office of your MP or political parties and stand with a banner.
 Register your interest.

 3. We will actively seek every opportunity to get our voices heard in the media.
 You can help us too by writing letters to the editor or opinion pieces.